 - Marketing contracts identify an outlet for a commodity and set pricing and delivery specifications.
+In a marketing contract, the operator (contractee) assumes most of the financial risk.
 Although marketing contracts are more common for crops, they are used to market livestock and/or livestock products.
 Marketing contracts account for a growing share of fed cattle shipments from feedlots to meatpackers.
-Record custom-fed cattle, owned by someone other than the respondent, under production contracts. - Production contracts cover an entire production cycle for a commodity.
+Record custom-fed cattle, owned by someone other than the respondent, under production contracts. - 2) Production contracts cover an entire production cycle for a commodity.
 They specify responsibilities for the provision of inputs and the payment of expenses by different parties to the contract, and they also specify rules for compensation, production practices, and commodity removal from the operation.
+In a production contract, the contractor assumes most of the financial risk.